What are some of the most interesting and fun things to do in Hanoi?

 Claudia Tavani of My Adventures Across the World says one of the fun things to do in Hanoi is to explore aimlessly, wandering around and taking it all in – the products which almost tumble into the streets from their narrow storefronts, the pedestrians dodging bicycles, motorbikes and cars, the many coffee shops from which you can watch all the action.

 Speaking of taking things home, Emily Lush of Wander-Lush recommends skipping the tacky tourist products and seeking out the more authentic Hanoi souvenirs like lacquer wear, pottery, silver jewellery, dong ho woodblock prints and silk.
-Propaganda posters, non conical hats and textiles from northern Vietnam’s ethnic communities are also popular take-homes.
+Propaganda posters, Nón Lá hats and textiles from northern Vietnam’s ethnic communities are also popular take-homes.

-Her favorite gift shop in Hanoi's Old Quarter is Collective Memory, a veritable emporium that stocks more than 30 local and independent brands.
-Also worth a visit is Tanmy Design (an embroidery house that’s been around since the 1960s), Craftlink (a textile shop near the Temple of Literature), Zo Paper (a poster and paper goods boutique on ‘Train Street’), and Tohe Style (a colorful kids’ store that doubles as a social enterprise).
+Her favorite gift shop in Hanoi’s Old Quarter is Collective Memory, a veritable emporium that stocks more than 30 local and independent brands.
+Also worth a visit is Tanmy Design (an embroidery house that’s been around since the 1960s), Craftlink (a textile shop near the Temple of Literature), Zo Paper (a handmade paper goods boutique on ‘Train Street’ and wonderful local culture preservation project that offers workshops and activities), and Tohe Style (a colorful kids’ store that doubles as a social enterprise).

 A lesser-known corner of the hugely popular Old Hanoi is Phung Hung Street, which Elena Tchijov of Traveling Bytes tells us has been revived with stunning murals recalling city’s centuries-old charm and traditions.
 This quiet and slightly shabby spot along the walls of a viaduct (part of the historic Long Bien Bridge) has become a favorite photo location and a cultural space for locals and city visitors.

-The undertaking is called Public Art For Better Space and is a joint Vietnam-Korea project commemorating 25 years of diplomatic relations between two countries.
-There are 18 murals, eight by Korean artists and ten by Vietnamese, with 1000 years of Hanoi history as the overall theme.
+The undertaking is called Public Art For Better Space and was a joint Vietnam-Korea project commemorating 25 years of diplomatic relations between two countries in 2017.
+There are 18 murals along a 200 meter span, eight by Korean artists and ten by Vietnamese, with 1000 years of Hanoi history as the overall theme.
 Artists were encouraged to use their diverse skills and the result is a fascinating mixture of traditional artwork, 3D-cutouts, metalwork, and even an old Honda motorcycle morphed into an epic story about a bygone era.

 Not too far from the Old Quarter, just south of the train station Ga Ha Noi, is a most unusual and narrow residential street called Train Street because it has a train line running through the middle.

-Enterprising locals have set up makeshift cafés along the tracks, so it is worth arriving a little before the train.
+Enterprising locals had set up makeshift cafés along the tracks, so it is worth arriving a little before the train.

 If you’d rather avoid the traffic and the city’s cacophony, Michelle of Intentional Travelers suggests taking a stroll through Hanoi’s parks or along one of its 100 lakes.
 I’ve done this myself and the peace and quiet belies the fact that you’re in the heart of the city.